sakshamv30/sakshamv30/README.md

 <br />
 <br />

-Hi, I'm Saksham Varshney, a machine learining and data science enthusiast🚀, I have worked as a Summer Intern 🙍🏽‍♂️  @ ISSA,DRDO and wa the Campus Ambassador for [bitgrit!](https://bitgrit.net/)
+Hi, I'm Saksham Varshney, a machine learining and data science enthusiast🚀, I have worked as a Summer Intern 🙍🏽‍♂️  @ ISSA,DRDO and was the Campus Ambassador for [bitgrit!](https://bitgrit.net/)

 Beside's developing stuff, I enjoy listening to Coldplay 🎧 .